-- A. A minimum lot area of 5 acres shall be provided. - B. The site shall provide access to a major or secondary thoroughfare, as identified on the Bruce Township Master Plan. - C. There shall be provided an area of at least one hundred (100) square feet for each animal, including the area devoted to interior kennel space and runs. - D. All interior building areas used for the keeping of animals shall be soundproofed. - E. All animals shall be kept in soundproofed buildings between 8:00 p.m. and 8:00 a.m. - F. Exterior dog runs and non-soundproofed interior buildings shall not be located closer than two hundred (200') feet to any lot line. - G. Soundproofed interior buildings shall be located at least one hundred (100') feet from any property line. - H. Exterior areas for the keeping of dogs shall be provided with fencing capable of confining the animals. - I. All exterior dog runs shall be screened from view by adjoining parcels and the public road. - J. The design and appearance of buildings used as animal boarding places shall be consistent with surrounding uses. - K. One (1) parking space shall be provided for every five (5) kennel runs. - L. All kennel runs and interior building areas shall have concrete floors or a suitable equivalent that can be easily cleaned.
+- A minimum lot area of 5 acres shall be provided. - В. The site shall provide access to a major or secondary thoroughfare, as identified on the Bruce Township Master Plan. - There shall be provided an area of at least one hundred (100) square feet for each animal, C. including the area devoted to interior kennel space and runs. - D. All interior building areas used for the keeping of animals shall be soundproofed. - E. All animals shall be kept in soundproofed buildings between 8:00 p.m. and 8:00 a.m. - F. Exterior dog runs and non-soundproofed interior buildings shall not be located closer than two hundred (200') feet to any lot line.